RJWoodhead/FRC3DP/BeltInTube/BeltInTube.md

 After the 2026 season, the placeholders were replaced with the actual SDS components for final assembly and testing.
 Other parts were also refined, so they will not exactly match some of the earlier assembly photos, but unless noted the differences are minor and should not cause any confusion.

+# Parametric Size Constraints

+The elevator can be resized using Fusion Parameters.
+The minimum width (outside of Outer rail to outside of Outer rail) is 10", but this will require using a single long belt instead of two belts (one for each side) in order to eliminate the TCBS belt clamps at the bottom of the carriage.
+Additionally, the idler in the Inner Drive Cassette will have to be replaced with a simple stack of R188-2RS bearings in order to eliminate an interference.
+Using TCBR belt clamps instead of TCBS ones but retaining the two belts results in a minimum width of 14".

 # Belt Idlers

 The design uses 15mm HTD-5 Kevlar-reinforced belting (steel-reinforced belt is not flexible enough) running on 15T HTD Idlers.
 The Idlers (both toothed and untoothed variants) accept common [R188-2RS](https://www.amazon.com/dp/B0CLVDH6CJ) (0.50 OD"/0.25" ID) bearings.
 These are sized to be identical to 15T metal hex-shaft pulleys, and later we learned that these can also accept the bearings (they just fit into the hex, who knew?!).
 A Fusion project for this option is also included that has an internal spacer to keep the bearings in the correct position.